Apr 2, 2010

 powerful; strive to so intertwine motivations that minorities are eliminated.

-Track minority power and standard deviation of group size as a quality metric for
+Track minority power and standard deviation of group size as a

 But maintain diversity.
-And

-don't allow collusion
+And don't allow collusion

 to foster bubbles.

-Credit: James
+Credit: James Fallows.

-Fallows.
 Related comments: Hacker News

 Dec 20, 2009